I often get asked why we moved our little operation to Portugal.

 Views of the Corpus Christi celebration. |

-A restaurant which serves the proceeds of their farm. |
+Our favourite restaurant which serves the proceeds of their own farm. |

 Work hard and play hard in a beautiful, rustic environment.
 We found the resonance we were looking for.

-We applied for and were accepted to the business incubation project - IET for workspace, developmental assistance and networking.
+We applied for and were accepted to the business incubation project - IET for workspace, developmental assistance and business networking.

 The moon on an evening stroll. |